 In July 2020 the project was awarded £43m from the Government as part of the Green Recovery fund.
-This, added to funding from the New Anglia Local Enterprise Partnership, Flood Defence Grand in Aid, Local Levy contributions, funding from the Department of Education and contributions from Suffolk County Council and East Suffolk Council means that the project is funded and able to move to construction.
+This, added to funding from the New Anglia Local Enterprise Partnership, Flood Defence Grant in Aid, Local Levy contributions, funding from the Department of Education and contributions from Suffolk County Council and East Suffolk Council means that the project is funded and able to move to construction.

 To complete this work and to enable us to go ahead with the project we will of course need to work closely with local communities, businesses and organisations.
 Public consultations will be held at various points during the project.
 There will be opportunities for people to get involved or to be kept informed about how things are progressing.